aryanbuildorz1729-coder/Rust_notes/README.md

 Shadowing lets you reuse the same variable name while changing its type or mutability, but it’s actually creating a new variable, not modifying the old one.

+##Constants

+Constants in Rust

+Constants are values that never change during the entire program.

+Declared using const, not let.

+Must always have a type annotation.

+Are always immutable (can’t use mut).

+Usually written in UPPERCASE letters by convention.

+🧩 Example:
+const MAX_POINTS: u32 = 100_000;

+🧠 Remember:

+Stored in the program’s memory at compile time.

+Can be used anywhere, even outside functions.

+Good for fixed values like limits, units, or configuration constants.

+##ALias or meters in Rust

+🧩 1.
+Type Alias in Rust

+A type alias lets you create a new name for an existing type — kind of like a nickname.

+💡 Example:
+type Meters = u32;

+let distance: Meters = 50;

+✅ Here, Meters is just another name for u32.
+It doesn’t create a new type — it just makes code more readable.

+🧠 Why Use It

+To make complex types easier to understand.

+To give meaning to numbers (like Meters, Seconds, Kilograms, etc.).

+##Compiler Directive (in simple terms)

+A compiler directive is a special instruction you give to the compiler — not part of your normal code — that tells it how to handle or interpret your code.

+Think of it like a note to the compiler saying:

+“Hey compiler, do this differently or skip this warning!”

+🧩 In Rust:

+Compiler directives are written as attributes, like:

+#![allow(unused_variables)]

+or

+#[derive(Debug)]

+🧠 Two Types:
+Type	Example	Meaning
+Inner attribute	#![...]
+Applies to the whole file or crate Outer attribute	#[...]
+Applies only to the next item (like a function, struct, etc.)